csuchico-csci551/JetsonCluster/README.md

 * **clang.yml**
   * **Optional Playbook**
   * If you choose, this will install Clang 7 onto your cluster
-  * Clang is a llvm compiler and may provide a lot of novel compiler features that GCC doesn't by default.
+  * Clang is a llvm compiler and may provide a lot of novel compiler features that GCC does not by default.
-  * This playbook isn't included in the *all* playbook, as its not necessary and the OpenMP included with clang is OpenMP 3.1 instead of OpenMP 4.5 that comes with GCC
+  * Clang is necessary for Rust.

 You can run any of the playbooks with the following command structure: